ankaAR/bestiario5e/_creatures/talis-the-white.md

 ***Special Equipment.*** Talis has +1 scale mail and a wand of winter.

-***Fey Ancestry.*** Talis has advantage on saving throws against being charmed, and magic can't put her to sleep.
+***Fey Ancestry.*** Talis has advantage on saving throws against being hechizado, and magic can't put her to sleep.

 ***Lanzamiento de conjuros.*** Talis is a 9th-level spellcaster that uses Wisdom as her spellcasting ability (spell save DC 14, +6 to hit with spell attacks).
 Talis has the following spells prepared from the cleric spell list: